saikumarmk/website/urara/guide-to-tech-2.5/+page.md

 ### Experience

 When ordering your experiences, ensure it's ordered in chronological order, that is the most recent role at the top.
 When you start university, it's fine to have unrelated work experience listed, however as you progress and gain new material, you can remove those experiences.
 The golden rule for mentioning what you did during each experience is to mention frameworks, libraries and languages, and also signify the impact of the work you did.
 Google mentions the "X by Y by Z" formula, where you "accomplished X as measured by Y, by doing Z" and I highly recommend doing this where possible.
-Also, prefer using dot-points over sentences, they convey meaning faster (assuming you format them properly).
+Also, prefer using dot points over sentences, they convey meaning faster (assuming you format them properly).
 You don't need to use the X-Y-Z formula for every dot point, but ensuring its presence helps a recruiter understand what work you did.

 ### Volunteering / Leadership